ComPWA/expertsystem/doc/contribute.rst

   summary based on the separate commits that constitute this PR.
 Leave the relevant commits in as bullet points.
 See the `commit history
   <https://github.com/ComPWA/expertsystem/commits/master>`_ for examples.
 This
-  comes in especially handy when `drafting a release <contribute:Milestones and releases>`_!
+  comes in especially handy when :ref:`drafting a release
+  <contribute:Milestones and releases>`!

 Milestones and releases